zlotylesk/pto2014_KK/README.md

 05.11.2014 - Done Lab 5, remove branch develop and merge code into master (from today we use only master)

 13.11.2014 - Done Lab 6

+19.11.2014 - Done Lab 7, preparing to correct other tasks